 What is more, different populations exist in different locations.
 This means that the bacteria in your stomach are different from those in the colon.3 When your gut microorganisms are living in harmony with each other and you, they contribute to your health in many ways, such as:

 - Mood and brain function

-We rely on gut bacteria to break down much of the food we eat, particularly fibrous foods like vegetables.4,5 By fermenting these fibrous foods, our gut bacteria break them down into small molecules that can be both absorbed by and provide energy for the cells lining our gut.4,5
+We rely on gut bacteria to help us digest much of the food we eat, particularly fibrous foods like vegetables.4,5 By fermenting these fibrous foods, our gut bacteria break them down into small molecules that can be both absorbed by and provide energy for the cells lining our gut.4,5

 Come down the rabbit hole with Julia in Episode 1 of The Gutology Podcast